LukeSamkharadze/internet-bank/README.md

-# angular-project
+# angular-bootcamp-internet-bank

 ## Development server

+Run `mpm run server` for a mock server.
+Navigate to `http://localhost:3000/` to see available endpoints

-Run `ng serve` for a dev server.
+Run `mpm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build